Black-Eyed Peas with Bacon

 - Salt to taste

-- Place peas and bacon in a large Dutch oven; add water to cover.
-Bring to a boil; boil for 2 minutes.
-Remove from the heat; let soak, covered, for 1 hour.
+- Rinse and sort black-eyed peas.
+Place peas and bacon in a Dutch oven; add water to cover.
+Bring to a boil; boil 2 minutes.
+Remove from heat; let soak, covered, 1 hour.
 Do not drain.

-- In a skillet, heat butter over medium-high heat.
+- In a cast-iron or other heavy skillet, heat butter over medium-high heat.
 Add onion; cook and stir until tender.
 Add garlic; cook 1 minute longer.
-Stir in thyme and salt.
+Stir in thyme.

 I added some of the bacon grease to the beans while they were cooking.
 This added some extra flavor.
 They needed salt but otherwise they were delicious!